Tello Review (2024): Why We Switched From Verizon to Tello

 The Tello service (which runs on the T-Mobile network) didn't seem to experience as much of a drop in data speed.

-As a wild example that demonstrated this data speed difference, our power went out this summer after some major rain and wind hit our area.
+As a wild example that demonstrated this data speed difference, our power went out one summer after some major rain and wind hit our area.

 Flood in Michigan